 VAST RESERVES OF POTASH The world wants more potash and the Moose Jaw area has large reserves of high quality potash.
 Potash projects need a proven deposit, political stability in the area and solid infrastructure.
 Saskatchewan is now the world’s most attractive jurisdiction in the world for mining.

 AGRICULTURE The area showcases some of most productive lands on the planet, helping drive the local economy.
 Saskatchewan exported 84% of Canada’s lentil exports, and 75% of Canada’s pea exports among others.

-NATO FLYING TRAINING (NFTC) Canadian Forces Base15 Wing Moose Jaw is home to the world-class NATO Flying Training in Canada (NFTC).
+NATO FLYING TRAINING (NFTC) 15 Wing Moose Jaw is home to the world-class NATO Flying Training in Canada (NFTC).
 CAE, a simulation-training-system company, provides flight simulation training and the Air Force trains high-quality pilots on behalf of the NATO Alliance representing dozens of countries from around the world.
 CAE is the prime contractor responsible for the NFTC program which involves base facilities, delivering ground-school classroom and simulator training, and support of live flying training.

 TRUCKING DISTRIBUTION CENTRE Major all weather highways provide a fast and safe way of transporting freight with three-day trucking service to Montreal, Toronto, and the eastern seaboard, and two-day service to Vancouver and Chicago, with overnight service to Edmonton, Winnipeg, Calgary, and Minneapolis.
 Saskatchewan follows the central time zone year round.